Hyper-object is a radiation detector that expresses itself through color and ambient sound.

 Using a range of colors—cool to warm—it immediately expresses the amount of radiated particles in the environment.
 A further option allows ambient (background) radiation to be expressed musically, revealing the ubiquitous nature of radiation in our world—a force that is common, yet not commonly understood.

 I was living in Tokyo during the catastrophic 2011 Fukushima nuclear disaster.
 As government officials remained unclear about the breadth of radioactive fallout across the country—and the world—I was increasingly frustrated by how expensive, inaccessible and difficult most Geiger counters were.

 When I returned to America with elevated thyroid levels, a clear warning sign, I decided to create my own easy-to-use Geiger counter—one so simple that even a child could operate it.

 exhibition + development

-The hyper-object is to be exhibited at Satellite Art Fair, coinciding with Miami Basel later this year, as well as further site-specific locations around the States and Japan as a part of my series, “Nuclear Plants.”
+The hyper-object is currently being exhibited as a site-specific installation around the States and Japan as a part of my series, “Nuclear Plants.”

 However, this is not only an art object—my goal is to empower, educate and engage concerned citizens around the world.
 This is only the first manifestation of what will be a final, color/sound expressive radiation detector: an accessible device—easily legible to both children and adults—that pairs with a smartphone app.
 It will be able to continually upload data, posts alerts, and provides access to a crowd-sourced radiation map.